 Homemade Spray Starch

-1. Fill a pint mason jar with water (or you can use a bowl, just measure one pint of water into it), add the cornstarch.
+- Fill a mason jar with one pint of warm water

 Did you know?